rayouaz/crypto-safe-self-custody/README.md

 # Safe self custody
 A contract-based solution for secure self-custody of blockchain assets

-I present the solution in the pdf.
+I present the solution below.

 There is also a quick made implemention in solidity, in progress and not even tested so **DO NOT USE AS IT IS**.